shaieleigh/bestLifeLiving/README2.md

  `heroku run -a {NAME_OF_HEROKU_APP} {your_migration_script_here}`
  heroku run -a bestlifeliving python
 Actually, you don't need to update your database(step 6) every time

+TO RESET THE DATABASE COMPLETELY ON HEROKU:

+heroku pg:reset -a bestlifeliving heroku run -a bestlifeliving flask db init then as before: heroku run -a bestlifeliving python -m database